slcs-jsc/jurassic/projects/examples/README.md

 ## Outputs

-Each example generates an atmosphere (`atm.tab`), observation geometry (`obs.tab`), radiative-transfer result (`rad.tab`), kernel functions (`kernel.tab`), and diagnostic PNG plots.
+Each example generates an atmosphere (`atm.tab`), observation geometry (`obs.tab`), radiative transfer result (`rad.tab`), kernel functions (`kernel.tab`), and diagnostic plots.
 The scripts overwrite these generated files in place.

-At the end of each run, `rad.tab` is compared exactly with the checked-in `rad.org` reference and the script returns a nonzero status if they differ.
+At the end of each run, `rad.tab` is compared exactly with the checked-in `rad.org` reference file and the script returns a nonzero status if they differ.
-Run `make check` from `src/` for the full regression-test suite.
+Run `make check` from `src/` for the full regression test suite.

 ## Limb example

 The limb case views long slant paths through atmospheric tangent points at different altitudes.
-Because each ray spends a long distance near its lowest altitude, the geometry provides strong vertical sensitivity to temperature and trace gases near the tangent region.
+Because each ray spends a long distance near its lowest altitude and atmospheric density increases exponentially towards the ground, the limb geometry typically provides strong vertical sensitivity to temperature and trace gases near the tangent point region.

 ```bash
 cd projects/examples/limb